Ayoush/commit-history-modifier/README.md

 # cOMMIT-HistoRY-MOdiFIer
-TEStING sOME sub PRoCeSs FoR MODIfYiNg coMMiT HisTOry
+TEStING sOME sub PRoCeSs FoR MODIfYiNg coMmiT HisTOry